8 Important Money Tips for when you land your first full-time job

 Meanwhile, if you’re lucky enough to receive an annual bonus, you’ll also pay tax on this (I hear you, life isn’t fair).

-4. What tax you can claim back when tax time rolls around
+Tip 4.
+Find out what tax you can claim back when tax time rolls around

 If you spend some of your own money on work-related expenses (uniforms, safety equipment, or education), there is some good news.
 At the end of the financial year, you may be able to claim some of this money back when you do your tax return (which yes, you have to do).